PedroSAndre/Titan-Tetris/README.md

 * Pedro Silva André
 * José Alberto Cavaleiro Henriques

 **Disclaimer:** This code was created with educational purposes only.
-It will not be used in any commercial apllication whatsoever
+It will not be used in any commercial application whatsoever